Beyond Direct Generation: A Decomposed Approach to Well-Crafted Screenwriting with LLMs: Experiments

-\textbf{Evaluation Metrics.} Given the creative and subjective nature of screenplay writing, our evaluation relies on expert human judgment, supplemented by comparative and diagnostic metrics.
-We developed a comprehensive evaluation framework centered on a detailed scoring rubric.
+\textbf{Evaluation Metrics.} Given the creative and subjective nature of screenplay writing, our evaluation relies on expert human judgment, supplemented by comparative and diagnostic metrics.\footnote{See Appendix~\ref{app:evaluation_metrics} for complete metric definitions and scoring rubric details.}

 The primary evaluation metric is a holistic quality score assigned by professional Chinese television drama screenwriters.
 We involved over $20$ experienced screenwriters in the evaluation, with each screenplay independently scored by all of them.
 The final score for each screenplay is the average of all screenwriters' ratings.
-The scoring rubric, illustrated in Figure~\ref{fig:Evaluation}, employs a 12-point scale organized into six quality tiers: "Unacceptable" (1\textasciitilde3), "Flawed" (4\textasciitilde5), "Acceptable" (6\textasciitilde7), "Good" (8), "Excellent" (9\textasciitilde10), and "Exceptional" (11\textasciitilde12).
-Each tier is characterized by specific performance levels across key criteria including adherence to the prompt, narrative structure, logical coherence, and fulfillment of dramatic purpose.
-At the lower end, "Unacceptable" and "Flawed" scripts fail to meet dramatic requirements, contain significant logical errors, or lack coherence.
-The "Acceptable" tier (6\textasciitilde7) marks the quality threshold where scripts successfully meet core dramatic requirements despite potential minor issues.
-"Excellent" scripts (9\textasciitilde10) demonstrate perfect adherence to the prompt and logic with strong narrative structures, while "Exceptional" scripts (11\textasciitilde12) exhibit flawless execution and are directly usable.
+The scoring rubric, illustrated in Figure~\ref{fig:Evaluation}, employs a 12-point scale organized into six quality tiers.